Johan Larsson i Örbyhus

-Johan Larsson (born 22 July 1877 in Vendel, died 26 February 1947 in Vendel), was a Swedish ski manufacturer and politician.
+Johan Larsson (born 22 July 1877 in Vendel, died 26 February 1947 in Vendel) was a Swedish businessman and politician.
 He was a member of the upper house of the bicameral Swedish parliament from 1929 to 1938, representing the Free-minded National Association and, from 1934, the People's Party, for the Stockholm County and Uppsala County electoral district.
-He was a member of the parliamentary committees for finance (bankoutskottet) and taxation (bevillningsutskottet).
+He was a member of the parliamentary Committee on Banking and the House Ways and Means Committee (bevillningsutskottet).

 According to the tradition in the Swedish parliament, he was referred to as Johan Larsson i Örbyhus in order to differentiate him from other members of parliament called Johan Larsson.
 Larsson was also a member of Uppsala County Council between 1925 and 1942.
 In 1893, Larsson founded a ski manufacturing business in his home in Vendel.
-His brother Lars Erik joined the business in 1895, and in 1905 when their production exceeded 3000 pairs of skis per year, the brothers built a ski factory in Örbyhus, called Bröderna Larssons Snickeri- & Skidfabrik, AB.
+His brother Lars Erik joined the business in 1895, and in 1905 when their production exceeded 3,000 pairs of skis per year, the brothers built a ski factory in Örbyhus, called Bröderna Larssons Snickeri- & Skidfabrik, AB.
 The factory existed until 1952.

-Larsson died in a fire in his home in February 1947.
+Larsson died in a fire in his home on 26 February 1947, aged 69.